marph91/jimmy/readme.md

 - ✅ Cross-platform
 - ✅ Standalone (no Docker, Python or Node.js installation required)
 - ❎ No AI

-## Use Cases

-- Migrate between note apps
-- Save your notes in a future-proof, human-readable format
-- Prepare your notes for processing in a LLM

 ## Supported Apps